 Thirty minutes doesn’t seem like enough time to write a landing page, much less a high-conversion landing page.

 The typical landing page is made of different parts, as outlined in this blog post.
-Whilst some things are standard practice when writing your landing page – your bold headline and explanatory subhead, this outline isn’t set in stone.
-You have the freedom to move things around in a way you feel will have the most impact.
-But you need to understand the flow of it – from your headlines and CTA to your choice of social proof, you need to know what comes first and what comes next.
+While some things are standard practice when writing your landing page; like your bold headline and explanatory subhead, this outline isn’t set in stone.
+Essentially, you have the freedom to move things around in a way you feel will have the most impact.
+However, you need to understand the flow of it – from your headlines and CTA to your choice of social proof, know what comes first and what comes next.

 At CrowdTamers, here’s an outline we use when writing our landing pages: